-It's actually been something you can do via third-party software for some time, but Apple's finally making it possible to do so via macOS when Catalina launches.
-In this article we'll look at what you'll need to use your iPad as a second screen for your Mac in Catalina, and how you can use your iPad as a second screen right now!
+It's actually been something you can do via third-party software for some time, but Apple's finally making it possible to do so via macOS Catalina.
+In this article, we'll look at what you'll need to use your iPad as a second screen for your Mac in Catalina, and also how you can use your iPad as a second screen if you're not running Apple's latest operating system.

 Sidecar in macOS Catalina